nils-werner/crestic/docs/config/options.md

 ## Option Arguments

-To give an empty commandline option argument, just provide the option keyword and value.
+To give a commandline option argument, just provide the option keyword and value.

 ```conf
 [home.backup]